-Visitors will find 33 parking lots along the roads winding through the Arboretum.
+Guests will find 33 parking lots along the roads winding through the Arboretum.
 These lots vary in size and surface.
 Parking Lot 1 (P1) and Parking Lot 21 (P21) are used the most.

 Parking Lot 21 (P21) is located at the Thornhill Education Center, where the majority of our education courses take place.
 This lot is close to the Thornhill Education Center, Founder's Room, Fragrance Garden, and Thornhill Shelter.
-The nearest accessible trail is the Joy Path.
+The nearest accessible trail is Joy Path.

 P21 is a paved asphalt parking lot.

 Accessible restrooms are located in the Visitor Center (both East and West Pavilions), Children's Garden, Thornhill Education Center (limited hours), Administration and Research Center (limited hours), Big Rock Visitor Station (portable facility), Prairie Visitor Station (portable facility), and Thornhill Shelter.
 Family restrooms are available in the Visitor Center East and West Pavilions and the Children's Garden.